The future of coasts and ports in a changing climate: needed actions and opportunities for a Sustainable Blue Economy

 Luigi Enrico Cipriani, Tuscany Region - Soil Defence and Civil Protection Directorate - Water, Land and Coast Protection Sector

-Annagiulia Randi, Councilor for Productive Activities, Port, European Policies and International Cooperation, Ravenna Municipality
+Annagiulia Randi, Councillor for Productive Activities, Port, European Policies and International Cooperation, Ravenna Municipality

 Martin Renard, GIP Littoral, Nouvelle-Aquitaine- France